fodela/BackEnd_notes/deployment.md

 Continuous Integration: frequent check-ins to a central repository which trigger automated builds and tests
 CodeBuild: A fully managed continuous integration system offered by AWS Codebuild can be added as an action to a CodePipeline stage

+## Practice or Exercise

+### Creating an EKS Cluster

+1. Create the control plane

+   1. Prerequisites
+      - Default VPC and subnets
+      - IAM role for the cluster
+      - IAM role for the worker nodes
+      - SSH key pair
+   2. Create an EKS Cluster
+   3. Create a Node Group

+1. Create the data plane